Mannyasoh/FAQ-chatbot-M2/README.md

 ### Optimization Strategies

-1. **Embedding Caching**: Cache query embeddings for repeated questions
+1. **Embedding Caching**: Cache query embeddings for repeated questions and to save cost of calling the api for repeated questions
 2. **Chunk Reranking**: Use cheaper reranking instead of larger embeddings
 3. **Model Selection**: Balance cost vs. quality for your use case
 4. **Batch Processing**: Group multiple queries when possible

-## License

-This project is for educational and internal use.
-Please ensure compliance with OpenAI's usage policies and your organization's data handling requirements.

 ## Support